 Call for proposals:

-Contributions from diverse perspectives – including those from practitioners, policymakers, and organisations working directly in the field – are encouraged.
-Co-authored and collaborative pieces are also welcomed, as are lightning talks of under 10 minutes delivered in a TED-style format.
-In addition, case studies, innovative approaches, and personal reflections on lived experiences within the creative economy are preferred.
+Contributions from diverse perspectives – including practitioners, policymakers, and organisations working directly in the field – are encouraged.
+We also welcome co-authored and collaborative pieces, as well as lightning talks of under 10 minutes in a Pecha Kucha format.
+Case studies, innovative approaches, and personal reflections on lived experiences within the creative economy are especially valued.

 What should be included in your proposal?